 Across the street from the Apothecary is The Rink, a 19th century skating rink that's now a small shopping center.
 There's a bookstore and coffee shop in there, so it makes a good pit stop.

 At 2727 Prytania, next to The Rink, you'll find Claiborne Cottage.
 I don't have a photo, but this is another home that was owned by novelist Anne Rice.

-At the corner of Prytania and Washington, you’ll see a wall surrounding Lafayette Cemetery No.1, the Garden District cemetery.
-We are going to come back to this later, so keep walking until you get to Eighth Street, then make a left.
+At the corner of Prytania and Washington, you'll see a wall surrounding Lafayette Cemetery No.1, the Garden District cemetery.
+We are going to come back to the cemetery later, so keep walking until you get to Eighth Street, then make a left.